Visit Lionbridge Games

 How companies can leverage next-generation Machine Translation technology to surpass their competition

-Machine Translation (MT) research is 70 years old.
-However, the technology became mainstream only within the past decade, after tech companies started offering MT services on the internet.
-Over the years, MT has significantly improved.
-This has opened unprecedented opportunities for companies to further connect with customers around the world and enhance their internal communications with global employees.
+Machine Translation (MT) research is more than 70 years old.
+However, the technology became mainstream only after tech companies started offering MT services on the internet.
+Over the years, MT has significantly improved, opening unprecedented opportunities for companies to further connect with customers worldwide and enhance their internal communications with global employees.

-Lionbridge now offers the Smairt MT solution, which enables customers to use best-in-class MT for the entire customer experience.
-In fact, for the first time, companies can Locailize everything™.
+Lionbridge’s Smart MT solution enables customers to use best-in-class MT for the entire customer experience.

 What Are the Machine Translation Types?

 Statistical Machine Translation (SMT) and Neural Machine Translation (NMT) are the most common types of MT.
 Statistical Machine Translation relies on statistical models and large amounts of language data to predict the best translation.
 Neural Machine Translation also leverages large amounts of language data, but it uses different types of neural network models to render MT.
-Typically, Neural Machine Translation generates better results than Statistical Machine Translation, which is slowly being phased out.
+Neural Machine Translation typically generates better results than Statistical Machine Translation, which has been largely phased out in favor of NMT.

 Just getting acclimated to MT and its terminology?
 Then, look at our cheat sheet to familiarize yourself with some of the most common terms.